-But what exactly is the Form 990?
-Why are there more than one?
+But what exactly is Form 990?
+Why is there more than one?
 Who exactly should file a 990, and which kind of 990, at that?
 When is the Form 990 due date?

-You can answer these not-so-common questions yourselves if you’re familiar with our Form 990 instructions.
-For the many who are not, including newly awarded tax-exempt nonprofit organizations, it’s best to know everything you can about Form 990 instructions to avoid missing deadlines and incurring hefty penalties.
+You can answer these not-so-common questions yourselves if you’re familiar with our IRS 990 instructions.
+For the many who are not, including newly awarded tax-exempt nonprofit organizations, it’s best to know everything you can about Form 990 due date to avoid missing deadlines and incurring hefty penalties.

-Here are five of the most important things you should know about the Form 990:
+Here are five of the most important things you should know about Form 990:

 - WHAT IS THE FORM 990?

-The form 990 is a nonprofit’s version of a corporate tax return.
+Form 990 is a nonprofit’s version of a corporate tax return.
 Moreover, it’s the document that certain tax-exempt organizations must file each year with the IRS.
 The 990, which is displayed publicly on the IRS website, enables regulators, funders, journalists, and others to measure a nonprofit’s performance.
-For example, interested donors and grant awarders can look up a nonprofit’s 990 to view their income and expenses and gauge whether the nonprofit is a venture they would like to contribute to.
+For example, interested donors and grant awardees can look up a nonprofit’s 990 to view their income and expenses and gauge whether the nonprofit is a venture they would like to contribute to.

-This is why it is imperative to make sure you follow Form 990 instructions exactly.
+This is why it is imperative to make sure you follow IRS 990 instructions exactly.